-I faced this article when I was looking for simple solution how to increase the output of my integrated sound card of my PC.
-I don’t know why, but the sound level of it decreased so I can’t normally listen with my headphones.
-So this article is about how to increase the power of your PC sound card by using minimal amount of parts and USB power supply.
+I faced this article when I was looking for a simple solution to increase the output of my PC’s integrated sound card.
+The sound level of it decreased, so I can’t normally listen to my headphones.
+So this article is about how to increase your PC sound card’s power by using a minimal amount of parts and a USB power supply.

-This might be good solution to all of those who have PC with integrated sound card into motherboard.
-The main problem is that outputs of such sound cards are for active acoustic systems, this means that speakers must have power amplifier built in.
-If you decide to connect a headphones sometimes it might be not enough to provide required sound level.
+This might be a good solution for all of those who have a PC with an integrated sound card into the motherboard.
+The main problem is that the outputs of such sound cards are for active acoustic systems; this means that speakers must have a power amplifier built-in.
+If you decide to connect headphones sometimes, it might not be enough to provide the required sound level.

 If you are an electronics amateur, you can solve this very easily.
 You may build your simple power amplifier by using well known Philips operational amplifiers.
-Lets say we use TDA7053 amplifier.
-The TDA7053 is an integrated class-B stereo power amplifier in a 16-lead dual-in-line (DIL) plastic package.
-Which requires minimal amount of external parts.
+Let’s say we use the TDA7053 amplifier.
+The TDA7053 is an integrated class-B stereo power amplifier in a 16-lead dual-in-line (DIL) plastic package, which requires a minimal amount of external parts.

-This is a very simple solution for easy, quick and quality design.
-One of board solutions is bellow:
+This is a straightforward solution for easy, quick, and quality design.
+One of the board solutions is bellow:

-Note, that USB can provide very limited current to your appliances.
-Without external USB power supply do not exceed 100mA, otherwise you can damage your PC.
+Note that USB can provide minimal current to your appliances.
+Without an external USB power supply, do not exceed 100mA; otherwise, you can damage your PC.